 People fall for various reasons, and not all falls result in injuries or are someone else’s fault.
 However, there are instances where a person would not have fallen if not for someone else’s negligence.
 In these types of slip and fall accidents, the property owner is usually held responsible.

 In 2020, falls were the second leading cause of unintentional deaths in the United States, according to Injury Facts, with approximately 42,114 fatalities recorded.
 If you or a loved one have suffered injuries or are mourning a loss due to a slip and fall accident in Sugar Land or anywhere else in Texas, please reach out to our offices today.
 Our team is prepared to investigate the circumstances of the fall to determine whether someone may be liable.
 If so, we will assist you in seeking justice.

-Let’s look at one of Sugar Land’s busiest attractions: Sugar Land Town Square.
-There are a number of different stores where residents can shop.
-These businesses invite people to come into their stores to buy things.
-Since they are inviting the public onto their property, it is assumed that the property is safe for a reasonably safe person.
+Let’s take a look at one of Sugar Land’s busiest attractions: Sugar Land Town Square.
+The town square is home to several stores where residents can shop.
+These businesses welcome people into their stores to make purchases, and it is assumed that their property is safe for the average person.

-If you’ve fallen and need medical attention, the best thing to do is to alert the manager on duty to call for an ambulance.
-The manager should write a incident report and take photos of the scene, but if you are able, you should also take photos of what caused your fall.
-In many cases, the manager forgets to take photos, and you will need to preserve evidence in case you need to file a claim.
+If you have suffered a fall and require medical attention, the first step is to inform the manager on duty so they can call for an ambulance.
+The manager should document the incident in an incident report and take photos of the scene.
+If possible, you should also take photos of the cause of your fall.
+In some cases, the manager may forget to take pictures, so preserving evidence is crucial in the event of a claim.

-In order to better understand if your injury requires the services of an attorney, contact a qualified personal injury attorney to talk about what happened.
-At Lone Star Injury Attorneys, we offer free consultations to those who believe they may have been injured by the negligence of others.
+To determine if your injury warrants the services of an attorney, contact a qualified personal injury lawyer to discuss your situation.
+At Lone Star Injury Attorneys, we offer free consultations to those who believe they have been injured due to the negligence of others.
 Call our office today to schedule a free consultation.